Ibaslogic/react-todo-project/README.md

 This will install all the necessary dependencies in the local `node_modules` folder.

-Finally, start your development server by running:
+Finally, start your development server by running the following:

 ```
-npm start
+npm run dev
 ```

-You should see the app in your browser address bar at [http://localhost:3000](http://localhost:3000)